REFLECT, THEN REGROUP

-To start, begin with a thought, create a plan then commit to an action.
-With thoughtful reflection, there is greater chance of a successful, solid plan of action.
+To institute reflection into part of your strategic practices, begin with a thought, create a plan then commit to an action.
+With thoughtful reflection and solid plan of action, there is greater chance of a successful outcome.
 However, you have to make time in your schedule to reflect and think.
 It works best to actually schedule this time in your week.
 If you wait for inspiration to hit and a break in your schedule, you may never get to reflection time.
 Below are a few action points that will lead you to a place to start.

 FIVE ACTION POINTS

-Action Two: Why did they not work?
-Spend some time brainstorming this question.
-It is important to define what is not working so you can discover what will work.
+Action TWO: Sit and reflect until you can determine why they did not work?
+Don't get up until you can answer this question.
+It is vital to define what is not working so you can discover what will work.

-Action Four: Why did they work?
-Pinpointing why they worked will help you build on positive steps.
+Action FOUR: Now become confident in why did they work?
+Pinpointing why they worked will help you build more positive steps.

-Action Five: Define one to two specific tasks that will build on what did work.
+Action FIVE: Define one or two specific tasks that will build on what did work.
 Put at least one specific action down in your schedule that you will do this coming week.

-If you are stuck and feeling lost at the start of another year, these five action points should help you move forward with at least one specific action you can do right away.
+If you are stuck and feeling lost at the start of a new push in your year or life, these five action points should help you move forward with at least one specific action you can do right away.
 I’m a strong believer in success creating more success with momentum.
 Those successes don’t need to be huge, but even the small steps can make a big difference in the months and year ahead as you reflect and regroup!
 Here’s to your success!*https://health.usnews.com/health-care/for-better/articles/2018-01-05/how-to-make-big-health-gains-in-the-new-year